EFlow: Charges

-eFlow Tag Registered vehicles pay a monthly account fee of €1.23.
+eFlow tag registered vehicles pay a monthly account fee of €1.23.

-Forms of Payment
+Forms of payment

-Payment is by cash, credit or debit card and is payable in stores or on the eFlow website.
+Payment can be made by cash, credit card, or debit card, either in stores or on the eFlow website.
 Toll charges must be paid by 8pm the following day of the journey or the driver incurs a penalty charge.

-Exempt Vehicles
+Exempt vehicles

 The following vehicles are exempt from eFlow toll charges.